BelaPlatform/bela_newBlog/docs/_posts/2018-03-16-twenty-channel-sound-installation-nick-knouf.markdown

 # Piezoelectric speakers

 Nicholas made the speakers from a piezoelectric element embedded between two sheets of handmade abaca paper that was then air dried over a mold.
-Each of the elements were then hung from the light grid in the gallery.
+The wires that carried the audio signal to the piezo speakers doubled up as mechanical supports to hang the elements from the light grid in the gallery.

 {% include single-image.html fileName="nick-knouf/installation-close-up.jpg" caption="Close-up of one of the piezo speakers.
 Photo by Nicholas Knouf." %}